veyon/docs/admin/cli.rst

 .. describe:: unset

-    With this command a single configuration key can be deleted, i.e. Veyon then uses the internal :index:`default value`.
+    With this command a single configuration key can be deleted, i.e. Veyon then uses the internal default value.
 The name of the key must be passed as an additional argument:

     .. code-block:: none